 Member of the NFoPP Client Money Protection Scheme to ensure peace of mind.
 Click here to find out more.

 Landlords seeking an agent, are looking for someone to take responsibility for looking after their asset and here at Bowyer Estates we do just that.
-All potential tenants are thoroughly checked and all our managed Landlords are provided with rent and legal protection included in their package, this means you can rest assured that your tenant has met strict criteria and should anything happen you do not have to worry about finding money for eviction processes and court funds for loss of rent.
-In addition, regular inspections are conducted and a deposit taken which is equivalent to a month’s rent and registered with the DPS (Deposit Protection Service).
+All potential tenants are thoroughly checked and all our premium managed Landlords are provided with rent and legal protection included in their package, this means you can rest assured that your tenant has met strict criteria and should anything happen you do not have to worry about finding money for eviction processes and court funds for loss of rent.
+In addition, regular inspections are conducted and a deposit taken which is equivalent to five weeks rent and registered with the DPS (Deposit Protection Service).

 Free Rent and Legal Protection Terms and conditions:

-Subject to satisfactory referencing via our online referencing firm (applicant and guarantor if applicable) and collection of a deposit equivalent to a month’s rent and one month’s rent minimum, prior to letting.
+Subject to satisfactory referencing via our online referencing firm (applicant and guarantor if applicable) and collection of a deposit equivalent to five weeks rent and one month’s rent minimum, prior to letting.
 The insured must comply with all conditions of any mortgage on the property and all condition of the tenancy agreement and report within 30 days after the missed due date if a claim is to be made.

 As a Landlord you also have a duty of care, in order to ensure the safety of your tenant.
 There are a selection of legal obligations which you must adhere to and these are noted below;